jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/FAQ/FAQ.md

 ![](https://github.com/jdcloudcom/en/blob/edit/image/Advanced%20Anti-DDoS/instruction%2001.png)

-You can expand the “Product Graphic Instructions” on the Instance Details page to view the diagram.
+You can expand the "Product Graphic Instructions" on the Instance Details page to view the diagram.

 Eg：